tarwn/lessthandot-hugo/blogs/content/posts/2010-09-22-how-to-capture-error-output-from-xp_cmds.md

 >
 > On the Results tab I get 2 lines Could not find a part of the path 'serverdirectoryfilename'.
 NULL
 >
 > How do I capture the first line in an error message?
-I tried using a Try Catch block with “SELECT @ErrorMessage = ERROR_MESSAGE()” and it doesn't grab it.
+I tried using a Try Catch block with "SELECT @ErrorMessage = ERROR_MESSAGE()" and it doesn't grab it.
 >
 > The message is not coming from sys.messages.
 Where is this error message coming from then?